SeeedJP/ReButton/IoT_Hub.md

 Click `Size and scale`, then select `F1 : Free tier`.

-_NOTE: Only one `F1 : Free tier` is available per subscription.
-If F1 is already used, select `S1 : Standard tier`( not free of charge ).
+_NOTE: Only one F1 Free tier is available per subscription.
+If you already have F1 IoT Hub, you may need non-free tier IoT Hub.
 More about [IoT Hub tier](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling)._

 ### 2.6 : Click `Review + create` button